albertoRamon/DAB_SWA_AAD/readme.md

    ![Test Connectivity](./Pictures/pic_16.png)

 4. Check (again) SWA connectivity.

-	By default when you activate SWA's Private Endpoints, only will be accesible using Private IP, thus you will see something like this:
+   By default when you activate SWA's Private Endpoints, only will be accesible using Private IP.
+Thus, you would see something like this:

    ![Test Connectivity](./Pictures/pic_20.png)

    There are 2 solutions:

-   * Use a VPN + Private DNS resolution
+   * Use a VPN + Private DNS resolution: this resolve the adress of the SWA to the private IP
-   * Create an Az VM, and connect to SWA using private IP (the DNS must be able to solve the name to the private DNS directly)
+   * Create an Az VM in the same VNet: The Az VM will be able to solve the name to the private DNS directly

 	You must see this: